 2.)
 Stiffness and limited motion ability in the area of the back.

 3.)
-Pain becomes worse upon bending backwards or straightening the back.
+Pain becomes worse upon bending backward or straightening the back.

 4.)
 When the lumbar nerve is affected, sciatica symptoms may occur.